-Claim names can be defined at will by those using JWTs.
-However, in order to prevent collisions, any new claim name SHOULD either be registered in the IANA JSON Web Token Claims registry Section 9.1 or be a URI that contains a Collision Resistant Namespace.
+Claim Names can be defined at will by those using JWTs.
+However, in order to prevent collisions, any new Claim Name SHOULD either be registered in the IANA JSON Web Token Claims registry Section 9.1 or be a Public Name: a value that contains a Collision Resistant Namespace.
+In each case, the definer of the name or value needs to take reasonable precautions to make sure they are in control of the part of the namespace they use to define the Claim Name.